Tire and Lead-Acid Battery Fee FAQs

 - Return of batteries that were purchased in a previous month.

 The tire and battery fee will be reported on the Tire and Battery Fee Return.
-Businesses that collect tire and battery fees will receive, by mail, a voucher booklet that will contain pre-printed returns.
-Also, you may click here to download blank tire and battery fee returns and instructions from our website.
+You may click here to download blank tire and battery fee returns and instructions from our website.

 Tire and Battery Fee Returns may be filed on a monthly or quarterly basis.